northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)

 13. Notice the **Security findings** filter – it allows you to find all resources that are vulnerable by a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.
-14. From the filter pane, select **Workload Protection** and value **On**.
-On the **Resource Group** select **asclab**.
-From the top menu bar, click on **Download CSV report**.
-You will get a snapshot to work on it offline already filtered.
-You can also right click on any of the resource and upgrade to Workload Protections plan (when applicable).
-15. From the top menu, click on **open query**.
-This will open up the resource graph explorer blade, click on **Run Query**.
-You should now have the same list of resources and columns like in the previous step.
-This query can be editable for your needs and here it gets very powerful.
-16. Save the query for later use by clicking on **Save as** from the top menu.
-You can use it to create periodic reports.
-Name the report as *asc-filtered-query* and select **save**.

 > ⭐ Good to know: <br>
 > Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of ASC security posture data and leveraging its powerful KQL engine.